IDA-HumanCapital/fife_for_spark/docs/user_guide.md

 ## Quick Start

 The Finite-Interval Forecasting Engine for Spark (FIFEforSpark) is an adaptation of the Finite-Interval Forecasting Engine for the Apache Spark environment.
 Currently, it provides machine learning models, specifically a gradient boosted tree model, for discrete-time survival analysis.
-We will show you here how to build your own model pipeline in Python, but you can also use the pre-created functionality in [Command Line](cli.md).
+We will show you here how to build your own model pipeline in Python.
+Soon, we will be able to also use the pre-created functionality in the command line.
 You can also see a full example that uses the [Rulers, Elections, and Irregular Governance dataset (REIGN)](https://oefdatascience.github.io/REIGN.github.io/) in this notebook.

 ### Installation